nerfstudio-project/gsplat/docs/source/apis/rast.rst

 :math:`σ ∈ R^{2}` is the Mahalanobis distance (here referred to as sigma) which measures how many standard deviations away the center of a gaussian and the rendered pixel center is which is denoted by delta :math:`∆.`

-The python bindings support conventional 3-channel RGB rasterization with :func:`gsplat.rasterize_gaussians` as well as N-dimensional rasterization with :func:`gsplat.ndrasterize_gaussians`.
+The python bindings support conventional 3-channel RGB rasterization with :func:`gsplat.rasterize_gaussians` as well as N-dimensional rasterization with :func:`gsplat.nd_rasterize_gaussians`.

 .. autofunction:: rasterize_gaussians

-.. autofunction:: ndrasterize_gaussians
+.. autofunction:: nd_rasterize_gaussians